1GORDON/GORDON-TINYEFUZA-PORTFOLIO/README.md

 Install this project with:

-- cd GORDON-TINYEFUZA-PORTFOLIO/backend_sanity
+- cd GORDON-TINYEFUZA-PORTFOLIO/frontend_react
 - npm install

 ### Usage

 To run the project, execute the following command:

-- npm run dev
+- npm start

 ### Perform Queries